mirko-leccese/Organic-Chem-Quiz/README.md

 This repository is a simple project demonstrating the use of the **Flask Framework** for web application development in Python.
 Specifically, we have created a quiz game focused on Organic Chemistry.
 The game involves asking the user to identify a molecule based on its molecular structure.

 Here’s how the game works:
-- The user can click on the *Customize* link in the sidebar on the left to adjust the number of questions and the number of options displayed.
+- The user can click on the *Customize* link in the sidebar on the left to adjust the number of questions and the number of options displayed;
-- On the Homepage, the user should enter a username to log the results.
+- On the Homepage, the user should enter a username to log the results;
 - By clicking *Let's Play*, the game begins.

-After playing, results are logged into an SQL table, which can be viewed directly from the app by clicking on **Scoreboard**.
+After playing, results are logged into a SQL table, which can be viewed directly from the app by clicking on **Scoreboard**.

 ![GIF](https://github.com/mirko-leccese/Organic-Chem-Quiz/blob/main/game-show.gif)